Merna-Tarek/Stock-shares/README.md

 # Stock-shares

-Peer-graded Assignment: As a data scientist working for an investment firm, you will extract the revenue data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the revenue.
+ As a data scientist working for an investment firm, I will extract the revenue data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the revenue.